-The group of photovoltaic installations known collectively as FVE Ralsko and located kilometres apart from each other is located in the territory of the Liberec Region between Mimoň and Mnichovo Hradiště, some 25 kilometres southeast of Česká Lípa.
+The group of photovoltaic installations known collectively as FVE Ralsko and located kilometers apart from each other is located in the territory of the Liberec Region between Mimoň and Mnichovo Hradiště, some 25 kilometers southeast of Česká Lípa.
 The average yearly sum of global radiation amounts to up to 3,800 MJ/m2 here and the conditions are therefore suitable to generate electricity from solar radiation.
 In addition, the use of the premises also seems to be optimum as this was a former military area, which would hardly find an alternative use.
 Moreover, by decontaminating related areas currently used for photovoltaic installations and by increasing their value, wider possibilities for the development of the entire area are opening up.

 The construction itself was carried out during most part of 2010.
 Carriers of polycrystalline panels are fixed to bearing piles fixed in the ground.